Melbourne's best hole-in-the-wall cafes

 Push through the blue door to Little Rogue, in Drewery Lane.
-There’s a bench by the window and seats out the back, and Little Rogue’s hours are l-o-n-g.
-On weekdays, that’s 7.30am to 6pm.
 Chai and matcha lattes are on the menu next to black, white and filter coffee.
-And those flaky croissants and pastries are from Tokyo-style Bakemono, across the lane.
+And those flaky pastries are from Tokyo-style Bakemono, across the lane.

 The Alley Edition

 Howey Place is a covered arcade, rather than a laneway, but tiny Alley Edition fits the bill.
-There’s a handful of stools inside, and otherwise it’s on your bike.
-The Portuguese tarts are as legendary as the coffee, and hours are long from 7am to 4.30pm.
+This sweet hidden spot has plenty of cute touches, like a yakult shaped clock and crawling green plants.
+The fresh toasties and pastries are as good as the coffee, so grab a weekday bite and enjoy.

 Jungle Juice Bar